Exploring the Interplay of Interference and Queues in Unlicensed Spectrum Bands for UAV Networks

 \section{Acknowledgment}

-The material is based upon work supported by NASA under award No(s) 80NSSC20M0261, and NSF grants CNS-1948511 and CNS-1955561.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration (NASA) and the National Science Foundation (NSF).
+The material is based upon work supported by NASA under award No(s) 80NSSC20M0261, and NSF grants 1948511, 1955561, 2212565, and 2323189.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of NASA and NSF.